Giant Days: Susan Ptolemy

-Susan is shorter and more of a tomboy than the other girls.
+Susan is shorter and more of a tomboy than the other women.
 She grew up in Northampton, smokes a lot and adopts a tough attitude but is secretly very sensitive.
-Though she is a medical student, Susan also has a reputation for being very slovenly and her roommates are constantly trying to get her to clean her filthy room and laptop.
+Though she is a medical student, Susan also has a reputation for being very careless and her roommates are constantly trying to get her to clean her filthy room and laptop.
 At the beginning of the series, she is secretly in love with her childhood friend McGraw, whom she later dates.
-She is very caring for her friend.
+She is very caring for her friends.

 Daisy Wooton

-Daisy is biracial, tall, with curly/frizzy orangish hair and glasses, studying Archaeology.
-She is an orphan whose parents died in a plane crash, after which she was raised and homeschooled by her grandmother.
-Daisy struggles with her sexuality and eventually dates a woman.
+Daisy is biracial and tall with curly/frizzy orangish hair and glasses, studying Archaeology.
+She is an orphan whose parents disappeared in a plane crash in the Bermuda Triangle while returning from a Doctors Without Borders mission in Haiti, after which she was raised and homeschooled by her British West Indian grandmother, to whom she struggles to come out as a lesbian, but eventually does.
+Daisy struggles with her sexuality and eventually finds a steady female partner.
 Her friends see her as an innocent, wide-eyed optimist.
-She is very sweet and always tries to see the best in people.
+She is very sweet and always tries to see the best in people, but has a violent side (especially when drunk).